shawnmckinney/apache-fortress-quickstart/README.md

  *depending on your docker setup may need to run as root or sudo priv's.

 -------------------------------------------------------------------------------
-## SECTION II.
+## SECTION 2.
 Prepare Tomcat for Java EE Security

 Apache Fortress Rest uses Java EE security for basic authentication and coarse-grained authorization.